Sampandu/Stocks-port-server/README.md

 ## To run this locally:

-1. clone this repo (TTP-FS-server)
+1. clone this repo (Stocks-port-server)
 2. go to https://iexcloud.io/, apply for a test token and set up in the repo
 3. npm install
 4. npm run createdb